00JCIV00/cova/docs/guides/parsing_analysis/parsing.md

 3. Initialize the comptime-known Command for runtime-use.

 ### Setting up a Writer
-The Writer is used to output error data to the app user in the event of an error during parsing.
+The Writer is used to output Usage/Help messages to the app user in the event of an error during parsing.
 The standard is to use a Writer to `stdout` or `stderr` for this as shown above.
 However, a Writer to a different file can also be used to avoid outputting to the app user as shown here:
 ```zig
 var arena = std.heap.ArenaAllocator.init(testing.allocator);
 defer arena.deinit();